glaphire/interview_questions_and_answers/src/php/answers/data_types_in_php.md

 	by keys and corresponding values.
 	- Note that in this case before PHP 7.2.0 numeric keys have been inaccessible unless iterated.
 	- For any other value, a member variable named scalar will contain the value.

+* Iterables
+	Iterable is a pseudo-type introduced in PHP 7.1.
+	It accepts any array or object implementing the Traversable interface.
+	Both of these types are iterable using foreach and can be used with yield from within a generator.
+	Iterable can be:
+	- as a parameter type
+	- as a return type

+* Callables
+	Callbacks can be denoted by the callable type declaration.

+    Some functions like call_user_func() or usort()
+    accept user-defined callback functions as a parameter.
+    Callback functions can not only be simple functions, but also object methods, including static class methods.

+    - Apart from common user-defined function, anonymous functions and arrow functions can also be passed to a callback parameter.
+    - any object implementing __invoke() can also be passed to a callback parameter.